Respirology journal covers

 Business Meeting

-There will be an Annual General Meeting (AGM) open to all fee-paying members of the Society held on the occasion of every Congress.
-The President shall report on the business of the Society, a written, audited financial report and a report by the Editor-in-Chief of Respirology shall be submitted at the AGM.
+There is an Annual General Meeting (AGM) which is open to all financial members, held on the occasion of every Congress.
+The President chairs the Annual General Meeting and reports on the business of the APSR.
+A written, audited financial report by the Treasurer and a report by the Editor in Chief of Respirology are submitted at the AGM.

 Back to Top